muammar/mkchromecast/README.md

 ============

 This is a tiny program to cast your **Mac OS X** audio to your google cast devices.
-It is written in Python, and it streams using node.js for the moments.
+It is written in Python, and it streams using node.js, or ffmpeg.

 For Linux you have a program called [pulseaudio-dlna](https://github.com/masmu/pulseaudio-dlna) that does this